 Everyone would like to have youthful-appearing eyes.
-Sometimes, no amount of moisturizers, eye creams or Botulinum Toxin injections can fully address saggy skin, hollows and eyebags.
+Sometimes, no amount of moisturizers, eye creams or Botox injections can fully address saggy skin, hollows, and eyebags.
 These changes occur over time and are caused by changes in skin laxity and volume loss.

 Preoperatively, aesthetic goals must be clearly defined.
 This will ensure that both the patient and the surgeon understand whether or not these goals are attainable and how it will affect the final appearance.
 Patient satisfaction will depend on how closely his/her goal was achieved.
 Each patient will have his or her own aesthetic goal, so despite the procedure being straightforward, it is important to take note of nuances between patients’ wants and desires.